St. Paul de Vence and Antibes France

-We have been in Nice, France for nearly one week.
+We have been to Nice, France for nearly one week.

-Explorason and I usually want a break after we travel hard, and Morocco was fast trip for the two of us.
-However, we are travelling with a companion who has five months of travel, and sharing a car and accommodation and related expenses.
+Explorason and I usually want a break after we travel hard, and Morocco was a fast trip for the two of us.
+However, we are traveling together with a companion who has five months of travel and sharing a car and accommodation and related expenses.
 So we changed our plans to travel with her.
-The list of countries she wants to see, means we have cut out slow travel, and agreed to go at her pace, so we can see it all in that timeframe of five months.
+The list of countries she wants to see means we have cut out slow travel and agreed to go at her pace, so we can see it all in that timeframe of five months.

 So after Morocco, we wouldn’t mind some relaxed time.
 Days in.
 Pyjama and lazy days catching up on Facebook, blogging and social media in general.